-The UK government has announced its intention, in the Renters’ Rights Act 2025, to create a mandatory Private Rented Sector Database (often called the “Landlord Database” or “PRD”) for England.
-Every private landlord will be required to register themselves and each let property, with a staged rollout commencing in late 2026.
+If you let a home in England, you are about to be on a government list whether you like it or not.
+The Renters’ Rights Act 2025, now law, creates a mandatory Private Rented Sector Database, often just called the “Landlord Database” or “PRD”.
+Every private landlord will have to register themselves and each property they let, with the rollout starting in late 2026.

-This guide explains what the PRD is, when it opens, what data you must submit, the fee, the penalty for non-registration, how it interacts with selective licensing and Rent Smart Wales, and what you can do now to prepare.
+This guide walks through what the PRD actually is, when it opens, exactly what you submit, the likely fee, the penalty for getting it wrong, how it sits next to selective licensing and Rent Smart Wales, and the handful of things worth doing now so registration is painless.

 Verify the current commencement date, fee and data schema on GOV.UK before relying on specific details in this article.
 The primary legislation is in force; the operational SI and portal guidance are being laid/published.